MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ---
-title: Visual Studio Container Tools build overview
+title: Visual Studio Container Tools build and debug overview
 author: ghogen
-description: Overview of the Container Tools build process ms.author: ghogen ms.date: 06/06/2019 ms.technology: vs-azure ms.topic: conceptual
+description: Overview of the Container Tools build and debugging process ms.author: ghogen ms.date: 11/20/2019 ms.technology: vs-azure ms.topic: conceptual
 ---
-# Building containerized apps using Visual Studio or the command line
+# Build and debug containerized apps using Visual Studio or the command line

 Whether you're building from the Visual Studio IDE, or setting up a command-line build, you need to know how Visual Studio builds uses the Dockerfile to build your projects.
 For performance reasons, Visual Studio follows a special process for containerized apps.
 Understanding how Visual Studio builds your projects is especially important when you customize your build process by modifying the Dockerfile.